Center for Disease Control (CDC) National Diabetes Prevention Program

 A few years ago, I was diagnosed as a borderline prediabetic, but I was in denial that this could result in diabetes, even though my mother, grandmother, and my mother's two sisters all had Type 2 Diabetes.
 I decided to lose weight because my right knee was painful when walking a short distance and an MRI indicated that there were several severe tears in my meniscus.
 I knew the injury was from a fall on my knee while roller-skating as a young child and now the cartilage was narrowing giving me pain.

-In the fall of 2011, I read a notice in the University of North Dakota Newsletter about a prediabetic lifestyle change program that included 16 core sessions (usually 1 per week) and 6 post-core sessions (1 per month).
-The cost was $189 and $75 would be refunded if participants attended 14 of the 16 core sessions.
+In the fall of 2011, I read a notice in the University of North Dakota Newsletter about a prediabetic lifestyle change program.

 I initially joined the program to lose weight because of the painful pressure on my knee because of my weight of 193 pounds (5'3").
-However, to my surprise I became a successful participant, and I lost 58 pounds in the nearly 1-year lifestyle change program that was facilitated by Molly Soeby, as the Lifestyle Coach for our group [& Deb Vein, Exercise Coach].
+However, to my surprise I became a successful participant, and I lost 58 pounds in the nearly 1-year lifestyle change program.
 I am no longer taking pain medication for my knee.

 The number one reason that I lost weight was learning to read the labels.
 Specifically, I now attempt to eat fewer than 33 fat grams each day.
 I am eating fruits (fresh & dried), vegetables, low fat of other foods, and I eat very little meat.

-Molly as a Lifestyle Coach was able to create a productive learning environment by allowing individuals to participate in discussions.
-She was respectful and provided constructive feedback.
-Molly is enthusiastic about working with individuals to prevent diabetes.
+The facilitator created a productive learning environment by allowing individuals to participate in discussions.
+She was respectful and provided constructive feedback and is enthusiastic about working with individuals to prevent diabetes.